-The volume of manufactured tobacco products exported from the United States has declined significantly over the last decade.
-The total value of U.S. exported manufactured tobacco products declined from \$3.8 billion in 1999 to \$426 million in 2014 (Table 1).
+The volume of manufactured tobacco products exported from the United States7 has declined significantly over the last decade.
+The total value of exported manufactured tobacco products declined from \$3.8 billion in 1999 to \$176 million in 2015 (Table 1).
 As noted in FDA's previous report to Congress, this decline was primarily a result of large U.S. manufacturers selling off their international businesses or forming subsidiaries located in foreign countries.
-Prior to these divestitures, U.S. companies had already expanded overseas production to accommodate international markets.
-For example:
+Prior to these divestitures, U.S. companies had already expanded overseas production to accommodate international markets.8 Since 1999, many U.S. tobacco companies have merged or sold portions of their companies to other tobacco manufacturers.
+Some recent examples include: